-Revenues include amounts related to gas that has been used by customers but has not yet been billed.
+Revenues include amounts related to gas that customers have used but has not yet been billed.
 Revenues are recognized as gas is distributed.
-Estimated revenues from gas distributed and unbilled, less estimated uncollectible amounts are accrued and included in operating revenues on the statements of revenues and expenses and changes in net position and were \$8.6 million and \$11.3 million for the years ended August 31, 2023 and 2022, respectively.
+Estimated revenues from gas distributed and unbilled, less estimated uncollectible amounts are accrued and included in operating revenues on the statements of revenues and expenses and changes in net position and were \$8.9 million and \$8.6 million for the years ended August 31, 2024 and 2023, respectively.